 The California legislature found and declared that allowing accessory dwelling units (ADUs) in single family and multifamily zones provides additional rental housing and are an essential component in addressing housing needs in California.
 In 2017 and 2019, changes to ADU laws further reduced barriers, better streamline approval and expand capacity to accommodate the development of ADUs.

 ADUs are a unique opportunity to address a variety of housing needs and provide affordable housing options for family members, friends, students, the elderly, in-home health care providers, the disabled, and others.
-Further, Accessory Dwelling Units offer an opportunity to maximize and integrate housing choices within existing neighborhoods.
+Further, Accessory Dwelling Units offer an opportunity to maximize and integrate housing choices within existing neighborhoods

-ADUs, in-law suites, and garage conversions offer benefits that address common development barriers such as affordability and environmental quality.
+ADUs, inlaw suites, and garage conversions offer benefits that address common development barriers such as affordability and environmental quality.
 ADUs are an affordable type of home to construct in California because they do not require paying for land, major new infrastructure, structured parking, or elevators.
 ADUs are built with cost-effective one- or two-story prefab, modular, or wood frame construction.
 ADUs work very well for couples, small families, friends, young people, and seniors.

 ADUs also help California meet its diverse housing needs.
 Young professionals and students desire to live in areas close to jobs, amenities, and schools.
 To address the needs of individuals or small families seeking living quarters in high opportunity areas, homeowners can construct an accessory dwelling unit, convert a garage or underutilized part of their home.
 This flexibility benefits not just the people living in the space, but the homeowner as well, in the form of extra monthly rent income or the ability to keep family close.

-Relaxed regulations and the cost to build an ADU make it a very feasible to create affordable housing option for students, elderly parents, young professionals and seniors looking to downsize.
+Relaxed regulations and the cost to build an ADU make it very feasible and affordable housing option for students, elderly parents, young professionals and seniors looking to downsize.
 The cost of an ADU typically ranges between $70k to $200k including design, permits, and construction.
 The price point may sound expensive upfront but an ADU is a long-term investment.
 Once you factor in savings on childcare, senior housing, renting an office, rental income, and increased property value it is easy to determine the return on your investment.

-Accessory Dwelling Units are a powerful type of housing because they allow for different uses, and serve different populations ranging from students and young professionals to young families, people with disabilities and senior citizens.
+Accessory Dwelling Units are a powerful type of housing because they allow for different uses, and serve different populations ranging from students and young professionals to young families, people with disabilities, and senior citizens.